 25. Scottish terrier

 Independence, confidence, and calm behavior.
-These are the three traits you have to keep in mind if you want to take care of a Scottish terrier.
+These are three traits you have to keep in mind if you want to have a Scottish terrier as a furbaby.

 They have long hair around their body, with a prominent longer hair across their face, resembling a beard.
 But rest assured, these furs won’t shed as long as a strict weekly brushing is done.
 To achieve the most optimum hair length, it is advisable to have a Scottish terrier trimmed at least once every two months.

-Now that you’ve learned that there are a lot of dogs to choose from, which non-shedding dog would you like to be your lifelong furry companion?
+Now that we have provided you with this list, which one of these small dog breeds that don’t shed hair would you like to choose to be your lifelong furry companion?
 Comment your favorite dog below!